simplex303/meshcore_ha_pathbot/README.md

 The channel ID for the #testing channel added to the companion device.

 [CODE]  \
-Text that the automation will look for in the Meshcore messages it receives.
-Will trigger on any upper or lower case combination.
+Text that the automation will look for in the Meshcore messages it receives, within the setup channel ID.\
+Will trigger on any upper or lower case combination.\
-This will trigger a automated message detailing the message path.
+When this text is seen the automation is triggered an automated message detailing the message path is sent.

 [LOCATON] \
 The location of the pathbot, used in message responses.